-The process and tradition of Islamic dream interpretation were later refined Ibn Sirin, an 8th-century mystic who wrote Dreams and Interpretations.
+The process and tradition of Islamic dream interpretation were later refined by Ibn Sirin, an 8th-century mystic who wrote Dreams and Interpretations.
 He classified dreams into one of three different types.

 The first is a reflection of the thoughts and experiences one has during wakefulness.

 The second type are dreams are suggested or inspired by Satan to frighten the dreamer.

 The third are “glad tidings from Allah.”
 These are referred to as “true dreams.”